Send money to Malta using an international money transfer service and you could beat the bank’s rates.

 How to send money to Malta

-Depending on the service you choose, you’ll need to supply some – if not all – of the following information:
+Depending on the service you choose, you will likely need to supply the following information:

 - Personal information